 - shortness of breath

-Some symptoms could be signs of a medical emergency.
-Seek immediate attention for a cough that happens alongside one or more of following symptoms:
+Some symptoms could mean a medical emergency.
+Get immediate attention for a cough that happens alongside one or more of the following symptoms:

 - trouble breathing